frothers/Frothers-FC/content/posts/2022/frothers-winter-league-2022-game-11.md

 Playing the team with the second-best purple kit in the league, the Frothers were desperate to get some more points on the board.

 On a slippery Sunday evening at Wellington College, the boys were back in blue and trying to turn around the last couple of results.
-Second-time baby daddy **Alain** was back in the squad to bring an additional bit of quality in attack.
+Second-time baby daddy **Alain** was back in the squad to bring an additional bit of quality in attack. **Angus** and **Sule** also came out of the wilderness to bring some much-needed stability to the lineup.

 The first half had no goals but a lot to talk about.